 The National Museum of Denmark

-The best place to start your third day in Copenhagen is to visit the National Museum of Denmark.
+The best place to start the third day of your Copenhagen itinerary is to visit the National Museum of Denmark.
 It’s the best place to visit if you want to learn more about the history of Denmark.

 The museum is close to Strøget, the main shopping street in Copenhagen.
 You’ll find a lot of exhibitions that go through Danish history from prehistory up to the present day.

 There is a lot of stuff on the Vikings which is interesting and will help you understand what life was like when they ruled the country.
 You’ll also find the golden horns of Gallehus, the Trundholm Sun Chariot and Egyptian mummies in the museum too.